Lead climbing injuries: Falling correctly

 Falling correctly can significantly reduce the chance of serious injury.
-Many climbing injuries are caused by climbers who grabbed something as they fell.
+Many climbing injuries are caused by climbers who grab something as they fall.

-Climbers that grab the ascending rope during a fall can sustain skin damage (from rope burns) on their hands, become caught in the last piece of protection, can unintentionally unclip the belay point causing longer and more dangerous falls, and become tangled in the climbing rope.
+Climbers that grab the ascending rope during a fall can sustain skin damage (from rope burns) on their hands, become caught in the last piece of protection, can unintentionally un-clip the belay point causing longer and more dangerous falls, and become tangled in the climbing rope.
 Climbers who grab their ropes above the tying knot might have their fingers amputated by the rope constricting around them.
 Grabbing pieces of protection during a fall can impale the climber's hand.

 Someone who climbs 3-4 days a week might take 1000 lead falls a year, which increases the chance of injury because of a fall.
 However, by practicing the proper falling technique a climber can significantly reduce the chance of injury.
 Climbers should fall with their hands up and slightly forward and with feet down and slightly forward as well.
 This method of falling allows the climber to make contact with the wall with limbs that can absorb the force of impact, rather than with other less-absorbent parts of the body.
 After impact, the climber should grab the rope (as it is completely stretched out and unable to cause injury) in order to refrain from tipping upside down.
 This method of falling eliminates injuries caused by prematurely grabbing the rope or other pieces of protection, as well as virtually eliminating neck injuries.